Merzasphor/MWSE/docs/source/lua/type/tes3enchantment.rst

 Properties
 ----------------------------------------------------------------------------------------------------

+`blocked`_ (`boolean`_)
+    The blocked state of the object.

 `castType`_ (`number`_)
     The enchantment's cast type.
+Maps to tes3.enchantmentType.* constants.

 `chargeCost`_ (`number`_)
     The cost of using the enchantment.

 `deleted`_ (`boolean`_)
+    Read-only.
 The deleted state of the object.

 `disabled`_ (`boolean`_)
+    Read-only.
 The disabled state of the object.

 `effects`_ (`table`_)
     Read-only.
 An array-style table of the tes3effect data on the object.